Provisional Irish Republican Army campaign: Libyan arms

 In the event, much of the IRA's new heavy weaponry, for instance the surface-to-air missiles (SAMs) and flamethrowers, were never, or very rarely, used.
 The only recorded use of flamethrowers took place in the attack in Derryard, County Fermanagh, when two soldiers were killed when a permanent checkpoint manned by the King's Own Scottish Borderers was the target of a multiple weapons attack on 13 December 1989.
 The SAMs turned out to be out of date models, unable to shoot down British helicopters equipped with anti-missile technology.
 The missiles were eventually rendered useless when their batteries wore out.
 The Semtex plastic explosive proved the most valuable addition to the IRA's armoury.

-As it was, the numbers of members of the British and Northern Ireland military personnel killed by the IRA increased in the years 1988–1990, from 12 in 1986 to 39 in 1988, but dropped to 27 in 1989 and decreased again to 18 in 1990.
+As it was, the numbers of members of the British military personnel killed by the IRA increased in the years 1988–1990, from 12 in 1986 to 39 in 1988, but dropped to 27 in 1989 and decreased again to 18 in 1990.
 The death toll by 1991 was similar to that of the mid-1980s, with 14 fatalities.
 32 members of the RUC were killed in the same period.

 By the late 1980s, the Provisional IRA, in the judgement of journalist and author Brendan O'Brien, "could not be beaten, it could be contained".
 Politically and militarily, that was the most significant factor.
 By the late 1980s and early 1990s, roughly nine out of every ten IRA attacks were aborted or failed to cause casualties.
 Republican sources such as Mitchel McLaughlin and Danny Morrison argued that by the early 1990s, the Provisional IRA could not attain their objectives by purely military means.

 A campaign to pressure Libya to pay compensation to IRA victims was derailed by the Libyan Crisis.